Dual Enrollment Overview

 What to do if a class is full?

-Contact the MCC Recruitment Director if you are interested in joining a class that is full.
+Contact the MCC Student Services Department if you are interested in joining a class that is full.
 It is possible we will be able to add you, but not guaranteed.

 MCC has two academic semesters in the traditional high school year; Fall Semester (August – December), and Spring Semester (January – May).
 Dual Enrollment does not take place over the summer term, but you can enroll in summer classes on your own.
 In this case, the tuition and fees will not be paid by your high school and will be your responsibility.